Global Configuration Guide¶

 provider: openai

-name: gpt-4o # Overrides global default
+name: gpt-4o # overrides the global name

-temperature: 0.5 # Overrides global default
+temperature: 0.5 # overrides the global temperature

 Inheritance Rules¶